Ty1776/reading-notes/102/class3notes.md

 - This copies all versions of all files for a project.
 This command creates a directory called "test" with an initialized .git directory inside of it, which contains all versions of all files for the specified project.
 - To clone repository into a directory with another name of your choosing, use:
 - ~git clone 'https://github.com/test' mydirectory
 - Now the target repository is in a directory named "mydirectory"

+## Steps to push Git changes

+1. git status
+2. git add .
+3. git commit -m "your message"
+4. git push origin main
+5. git status